wp-plugins/rich-contact-widget/readme.txt

 *   You can add more types of the schema.org itemtype to better fit your business with the `rc_schema_types` filter.

 == Changelog ==
+= 1.4.4 =
+* Bugfix : the coordinates in the KML file were in the wrong order

 = 1.4.3 =
 * Bugfix : the KML file didn't have the corresponding coordinates when an address was filled.
 Replaced custom code  with native wp_remote_get() function